serginator/arkhamdb-mcp/README.md

 The server uses the public ArkhamDB API endpoints:

 - `GET /api/public/card/{card_code}.json` - Get a single card
-- `GET /api/public/cards/` - Get all cards (used for searching by name)
+- `GET /api/public/cards/` - Get all cards (used for searching by name and synergy detection)
 - `GET /api/public/deck/{deck_id}.json` - Get a deck (may require authentication)
 - `GET /api/public/decklist/{decklist_id}.json` - Get a decklist

+The synergy finder tool (`arkhamdb_find_card_synergies`) uses the cards endpoint to analyze all cards and identify synergies through text parsing and trait matching.

 For more information, see the [ArkhamDB API documentation](https://es.arkhamdb.com/api/doc).